Quantum Gravity Effects on Fermionic Dark Matter and Gravitational Waves: Indirect detection of QG scale

 The decay of DM may also induce radio signals originating inside the DM-dominated galaxies and clusters, if the produced $e^+e^-$ pairs undergo energy loss via electromagnetic interactions in the interstellar medium.
 Such radio waves can be tested by radio telescopes like the Square Kilometer Array (SKA) radio telescope~\cite{Colafrancesco:2015ola}.
 It is found that the DM decay width up to $\Gamma_\text{DM}\gtrsim10^{-30}~{\rm s}^{-1}$ is detectable at SKA assuming 100-hour observation time~\cite{Dutta:2022wuc}.

 Moreover, if the neutrino is of Majorana-type, it could serve as the intermediate particle in the processes of neutrinoless double-beta (0$\nu\beta\beta$) decays, where the heavy sterile neutrino may also play a role due to the active-sterile mixing.
 Therefore 0$\nu\beta\beta$ decay experiments are capable of setting stringent constraints on active-sterile neutrino mixing in the electron flavor, especially when the sterile neutrino is in the small mass region~\cite{Bolton:2019pcu, Atre:2009rg, Deppisch:2015qwa,Huang:2019qvq}.
-Here we work in the scenario that is analogous to the canonical type-I seesaw mechanism, whereas we assume other sterile neutrinos except $\chi$ are sufficiently heavy.
+Here we work in the scenario that is analogous to the canonical Type-I seesaw mechanism, whereas we assume other sterile neutrinos except $\chi$ are sufficiently heavy.
 As a result, their mixing with the electron neutrino should be negligibly small and irrelevant to our discussion.
-Here we use the upper limits given in ref.~\cite{Bolton:2019pcu} to constrain the active-sterile mixing.
+Here we use the upper limits on the active-sterile mixing in which the $0\nu\beta\beta$ decay is driven by a single sterile neutrino (c.f. the red curve in Fig.~12 of ref.~\cite{Bolton:2019pcu}), and translate them into the constraints on the $v_s-m_{\rm DM}$ plane using eq.~(\ref{eq:mixingangle}).

 The Lyman-$\alpha$ forest serves as a measurement of the hydrogen clouds in the line of sight through the absorption lines of the distant quasars~\cite{Viel:2005qj,Viel:2013fqw,Palanque-Delabrouille:2019iyz,Garzilli:2019qki}.
 Its observation sheds light on the intermediate to small structure formation.
 DM with large momentum will in general have a large free streaming length that can lead to the suppression in the formation of the small-scale structures, which provides the constraint on the DM mass.
 A recent study ~\cite{Decant:2021mhj} has shown that Lyman-$\alpha$ bound can exclude DM mass with $\lesssim \text{15 keV} $ if the DM is produced through a freeze-in mechanism.